 If the home cooking gets too much, then experiment with home delivery.
 There are plenty of companies offering pre-cooked, portion control meals.
 Nothing wrong with doing a few meals a week this way if you are pressed for time.

-It may be time to reflect on realistic goals and refine patterns of behaviour.
+It may be time to reflect on realistic goals and refine behaviour patterns.
 Remember that many weight loss contestants who appeared in TV shows and achieved dramatic weight loss put it back on when the show was over.

 Why was this so?

 1 .
-Perhaps they were not educated on food and nutrition and how it relates to health?
-They did not make a meaningful connection between healthy living versus weight loss
+Perhaps they were not educated on food and nutrition and how it relates to health.
+They did not make a meaningful connection between healthy living and weight loss

 - They were not adequately advised that weight loss for some may take years and careful planning.
 It is a journey, not a race!

 3 .
-Many of their behaviours or health patterns were not established or entrained, so when let loose from being supervised, they quickly lapsed into their old habits and behaviours like having Pizza for breakfast !! .
+Many of their behaviours or health patterns were not established or entrained.
+When let loose from being supervised, they quickly lapsed into their old habits and behaviours, like having Pizza for breakfast !!.
 When coached, it is much easier to stick to a program.
-Still, when we are left to our desires, we often go back to our old patterns unless entrained.
+Still, when left to our desires, we often return to our old patterns unless entrained.

-If it all gets too hard on the above, then go back to basics, re-read the books you have and seek an appropriate counsellor – simple is best, and the journey starts with the first step.
+If it all gets too hard on the above, go back to basics, re-read your books, and seek an appropriate counsellor – simple is best, and the journey starts with the first step.

 Step 7 – Review every six months

-If you have succeeded in achieving your goals, then just a quick review to maintain and reinforce your patterns is all that is required from time to time.
+If you have achieved your goals, a quick review to maintain and reinforce your patterns is required occasionally.
 If you have not reached this point, it would be good to revisit that food diary to see what pattern of behaviour is not being changed or improved.
 You can make a comparison using your books.
 A Nutritional coach may be the best person to contact for those extra sets of eyes to view the diary and help you to develop a pattern.

-- If you are out and about, Subway Foods has plain fresh salads with dressings for about $5.
+- If you are out and about, Subway Foods has plain fresh salads with dressings for a low cost.
 These are good for lunch, and you can put in a can of Tuna or fish of your choice to make up a fantastic low-cost, low-calorie meal.
-Alternatively, you can pay a little more, and you can get their chicken and salad on the spot.
+Alternatively, you can pay a little more and get their chicken and salad on the spot.